 One of my favorite ways to save money traveling is to visit a destination during the off-season.
 Flights and hotels are much cheaper, and you won’t have to deal with high-season crowds.

 Some of my favorite travel experiences have been visiting popular destinations like Italy during the off-season (March and April) and saving SO much money.

 2. Book flights in advance.

-Booking flight in advance can help you save money.
+Booking flights in advance can help you save a whole lot of money.
 The best time to book an international flight is three to six months out, while the best time to book a domestic flight is one to two months out.